-Average read time: 5 minutes
+Average read time: 10 minutes

 Ongoing learning is at the heart of our culture – and our commitment to helping people stay fit for the future of work.

 There’s no such thing as a job for life in today’s world.
 Automation continues to advance in manufacturing, and people in all industries are having to learn new skills as technologies, the economy and jobs evolve.
-It’s more important than ever to have a plan for the future and the skills to match.
-So our first commitment is about helping our people equip themselves to pursue their idea of meaningful work in an ever-changing world.
+It’s a theme that was echoed at our first Future of Work Summit, where participants highlighted the irreversible momentum driving change in working practices and the impact of the Fourth Industrial Revolution.

 50% Of the global workforce will need to reskill by 2025 (World Economic Forum)

-This Future Fit planning enables our people to embrace and benefit from change.
+We’ve made a good start towards upskilling or reskilling goal, reaching 7% of our employees in 2021.
+These skills include those we’ve prioritised as important enablers of business growth, such as data science, agile working or digital expertise for manufacturing.
+Our Future-Fit planning enables our people to embrace and benefit from change.
 It shows them that, even where we can’t protect specific jobs, we can help protect their livelihoods.
 And it helps us make sure we have people with the right future skills in place.
 Our ultimate goal?
 For no one to be left behind as the world of work continues to change.

 Flex Experiences in action